 When and What is Positive Aging Week?

 Positive Aging Week started in Ireland.
-It’s a worldwide event celebrating aging.
-This year it happens September 30 – October 4, 2019, and you don’t want to miss the fun.
-Events, organized worldwide by a variety of groups, included 550 that took place in 25 countries last year.
+It was a worldwide event celebrating aging.
+Events, organized worldwide by a variety of groups, included 550 that took place in 25 countries in 2018.

 Positive Ageing in Various Countries

 Positive Aging in the UK

 Guy Robertson is the founding director of Positive Ageing Associates.
 Projects include: personal development, the Be Age Proud campaign, positive aging & resilience training.